At Saint John’s School, we believe in fostering individual talents from an early age.

-The Early Childhood Program at Saint John’s School encompasses all grades from Pre Pre-Kindergarten (for three-year olds) through second grade.
-The Upper Elementary School extends from third through sixth grades.
-All students enjoy a full day program beginning at 8:00 a.m. and finishing at 3:00 p.m., five days a week.
+The Early Childhood Program at Saint John’s School encompasses all grades from pre-pre-Kindergarten (for three-year-olds) through second grade.
+All students participate in a full-day program beginning at 8:00 a.m. and finishing at 3:00 p.m., five days a week.

 Maika Marchán